 A number of tests have been developed and used by many organizations but all these tests are elementary in nature and none of the tests have been standardized.

 The most commonly used tests are the Slump Flow Test, V Funnel Test, L Box Test, ‘U’ Box Test, and Fill Box Test.
 In addition to these tests, there are other tests like the ‘J’ ring test, etc.

 Self Compacting Concrete Test

-5 most commonly used self-compacting test as listed below,
+5 most commonly used self-compacting tests as listed below,

 - Slump Flow Test